hyprland-community/pyprland/README.md

 > [!note]
 >  **WIP: current `main` branch**
+> - scratchpads: experimental progressive web apps support

+# 1.6.5

 > - update the nix flake
-> - scratchpads: always consider the focused workspace to test visibility (improved UX)
+> - scratchpads: always consider the focused workspace to test visibility (improved UX - #32)
-> - scratchpads: experimental progressive web apps support

-# 1.6.4
+## 1.6.4

 - `scratchpads`: `size` and `position` can use absolute pixels (suffix: "px").
 Can be mixed with percents (eg: "800px 30%")
 - `scratchpads`: new option `max_size`, using the same argument format as `size`.
 Most probably useful to limit width or height when using very large or tall monitors along with more standard ones.